 - Slasher Smile: In a Freeze-Frame Bonus, she has one for a brief period at the beginning of her duel with Anakin.

 - Spared by the Adaptation: In the Legends continuity before The Clone Wars, Barriss was said to be on Felucia during the execution of Order 66 and met her demise by an AT-TE cannon.
-The Clone Wars' Fugitive arc renders it non-canon via a cruel twist: Barriss turns to The Dark Side in the later days of the war and is the mastermind behind the bombing of the Jedi Temple hangar and Ahsoka's fugitive status.
+The Clone Wars' Fugitive arc renders it non-canon via a cruel twist: Barriss had turned to The Dark Side in the later days of the war and is the mastermind behind the bombing of the Jedi Temple hangar and Ahsoka's fugitive status.
 Barriss confesses to her crimes before the tribunal and gets taken into Republic custody, but not before calling out the Jedi Order's increasing militarization and dogma.
 According to Dave Filoni, she was not executed.

 - Teen Genius: To memorize two hundred junctions of a literal bughive requires one to be this.